morotsman/primes_generator/README.md

           }
         }

-I define a source `primes` that is connected to the prime service.
-I then return the source in the response.
+I define a source `primes` that is connected to the prime service, I then return the source in the response.

+Akka http is handling the error cases (Not Found) etc. One caveat is that IntNumber only matches positive integers.
+This means that if -17 is sent in the request is rejected with NOT_FOUND instead of BAD_REQUEST which would be more appropriate.

 To manually test this one can use [httpie].
 Here are is an example: